-- Book Ends: The first Premier League in the 1992-93 season was won by Manchester United & was their first under Sir Alex Ferguson, with Bryan Robson & Steve Bruce collecting the trophy together - Robson being club captain but missing a large portion of the season due to injury or younger players forcing him out of the team, and Bruce captaining the side in the games Robson didn't play.
-The 2012-13 season was again won by United, with Robson & Bruce bringing the trophy out for the current United side to collect in Ferguson's final championship win before his retirement at the end of the season.
+- Book Ends: The first Premier League in the 1992-93 season was won by Manchester United and was their first under Sir Alex Ferguson, with Bryan Robson and Steve Bruce collecting the trophy together - Robson being club captain but missing a large portion of the season due to injury or younger players forcing him out of the team, and Bruce captaining the side in the games Robson didn't play.
+The 2012-13 season was again won by United, with Robson and Bruce bringing the trophy out for the current United side to collect in Ferguson's final championship win before his retirement at the end of the season.

 - Legendary Liverpool goalkeeper Bruce Grobbelaar was found to have been involved with match-fixing scandals, that was rather messy too.
 Ironically he was actually declared to be innocent of the allegations in question, although the judge noted that this was due to the lack of any decisive proof that he was guilty.
 However, Grobbelaar then tried to sue several major tabloids for their reporting on the case — not only did he fail miserably in this, the tabloids in question proceeded to drag his name through the mud by digging up every little bit of dirt on him that they could, and utterly destroyed what little reputation he had left.

 - Crystal Palace.
 They've has five separate spells in the Premier League, and were instantly relegated in each of the first four.
 As of the 2013/14 season, they've managed to avoid relegation for the first time.